Workplace

 Offer them a companiion

 Supporting parents in the workplace is important but employers can further help new mums find their perfect work-life balance by giving them access to an extra pair of hands at home too.
-Enter companiions.
-We provide on-demand, flexible support for those that need it.

 For new mums returning to work, juggling employment, parenting, a home and general life can be difficult, with two-thirds expressing they feel exhausted and a fifth stating the pressure they feel to be a good parent affects their mental health.
-However, our companiions can help with a huge variety of tasks, making it easier for new mums to focus their attention where it is needed most.